 In most cases, there is no necessity for treatment or need to seek medical advice as it presents little to no problems to daily life.
 However, should you feel that your quality of life is affected, seeking a professional opinion from a doctor or ENT Specialist may be the best way.

 The process for diagnosis involves an examination of your nostrils.
 The doctor uses a nasal speculum to check the placement of the septum within the nose.
 The focus is on how the septum’s current position affects the size your nostrils and nasal passages.

 The doctor will also ask questions about symptoms experienced, like quality of sleep and snoring, frequency and degree of sinus problems and difficulty breathing.

 Often, surgical treatment is not required.
-Symptoms can be managed and alleviated medication meant to improve the quality of life in most people with a deviated septum.
+Symptoms can be managed through medication meant to improve the quality of life in most people with a deviated septum.
 Common medications include decongestants, antihistamines, nasal steroid sprays and nasal strips.

 Should the symptoms not improve with usage of medication or other attempts at treating them, your doctor or Ear, Nose and Throat (ENT) specialist may suggest a type of reconstructive surgery for your nose and deviated septum known as Septoplasty.

-Septoplasty is a surgical correction of the deviated septum usually performed under general anaesthesia.
-It is important to be careful during the correction to avoid affecting the support structure of the nose otherwise rare complications such as saddle nose deformity can occur.
+Septoplasty is a surgical correction of the deviated septum and is usually performed under general anaesthesia.
+The correction has to be performed with extreme precision to avoid affecting the support structure of the nose.
+Otherwise, rare complications such as saddle nose deformity can occur.
 Generally, most patients will do well after surgery with minimal problems.
-It is a straightforward procedure that can be performed as a Day Surgery procedure.
+It is a straightforward Day Surgery procedure.

 During this surgery, the surgeon cuts the septum and removes excess cartilage and/or bone.
 This process straightens the passages in the nose and septum.
 The incision is then closed with sutures.